DynamoRIO

 Creating New Analysis Tools

 Concurrent processing of traces is supported by logically splitting a trace into "shards" which are each processed sequentially.
-The default shard is a traced application thread, but the tool interface also supports using physical cores as shards with each containing an interleaved mix of application threads provided by the Scheduler.
+The default shard is a traced application thread, but the tool interface also supports using physical cores as shards with each containing an interleaved mix of application threads provided by the Trace Scheduler.
 The shard type is available to a tool by overriding the initialize_shard_type() funcion.

 For tools that support concurrent processing of shards and do not need to see a single time-sorted interleaved merged trace, the interface functions with the parallel_ prefix should be overridden, and parallel_shard_supported() should return true. parallel_shard_init_stream() will be invoked for each shard prior to invoking parallel_shard_memref() for each entry in that shard; the data structure returned from parallel_shard_init() will be passed to parallel_shard_memref() for each trace entry for that shard.
 The concurrency model used guarantees that all entries from any one shard are processed by the same single worker thread, so no synchronization is needed inside the parallel_ functions.
 A single worker thread invokes print_results() as well.